melsener/cmpe150/week11/readme.md

 - Example Output:
 5

-**Ex5:** Write a program to find maximum occurring character in a string assume all characters in lowercase.
+**Ex5:** Write a program to find maximum occurring character in a string.

 * Example Input: